 ScreenSaverDefaults defines a set of methods for saving and restoring user defaults for screen savers.

-The NSView class defines the basic drawing, event-handling, and printing architecture of an app.
+An NSView object defines the basic drawing, event-handling, and printing architecture of an app.

 ScreenSaverView is an abstract class that defines the interface for subclassers to interact with the screen saver infrastructure.